Parsing

 content_selection.prepend_html(r#"<p class="first">1</p><p class="second">2</p>"#);

-// Now the added paragraphs are in front of the 'div'
+// now the added paragraphs standing in front of `div`

 Explanation: